Lack of Gun Industry Accountability

 What is the problem?

 Firearms are not regulated like other consumer products.
-The laws regulating how guns may be sold are outdated, and members of the gun industry that skirt the law enjoy special legal protection.
+The laws regulating how guns may be sold are outdated, and members of the gun industry who skirt the law enjoy special legal protection.
 Guns are not required to have safety features that are shown to reduce unintentional shootings and theft.
 Information is hidden from the public on which gun dealers supply firearms recovered in crime.
 Gun dealers are rarely inspected or held accountable even though violations are common.
 Gun manufacturers and sellers that skirt the law have a unique, broad immunity from legal accountability.

 Why is it an issue?